Category Archives: Oldenburg Royals

 • Duke Elimar (1844-1895) – married Baroness Natalie Vogel von Friesenhof, had issue

 After receiving his education, Peter served in both the Prussian and Hanoverian armies.
 In February 1852, he married Princess Elisabeth of Saxe-Altenburg, the daughter of Joseph, Duke of Saxe-Altenburg and Duchess Amelia of Württemberg.
-The couple had two sons:

 Peter became Grand Duke upon his father’s death in February 1853.
-He sided with Russia during the Crimean War and later, during the Second Schleswig-Holstein War, laid claim to part of the territory seized by Prussia.
+He sided with Russia during the Crimean War and later, during the Second Schleswig-Holstein War, he laid claim to part of the territory seized by Prussia.
 In a treaty with Prussia, signed in February 1867, Peter gave up his claims.
 In exchange, he received the district of Ahrensbök and the Prussian part of the former Principality of Lübeck.
 This expanded territory gave Oldenburg direct access to the Baltic Sea.
 He also fought with Prussia in the Franco-Prussian War.

 Grand Duke Peter II died at his summer residence, Rastede Castle, in Rastede, Grand Duchy of Oldenburg, now in the German state of Lower Saxony, on June 13, 1900.
 He is buried in the Ducal Mausoleum in Saint Gertrude’s Cemetery in Oldenburg, Grand Duchy of Oldenburg, now in the German state of Lower Saxony.
-Peter was succeeded by his elder son, Friedrich August, who would become the last reigning Grand Duke of Oldenburg.
+Peter was succeeded by his elder son, Friedrich August, the last reigning Grand Duke of Oldenburg.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.